bigkahuna00/picosh/README.md

 "picosh" (pico shell) is a very basic Unix shell written in C.

 ## Setting up
-Using the makefile:
+Use the makefile:

 ```bash
 make
 ```
-Compiling using gcc:
+Or compile using gcc:
 ```bash
 gcc picosh.c -o picosh
 ```